FardinRastakhiz/QuickCharNet/README.md

 This model, like many others, works best with a specific initial state.
 Experimentally, it performed best using the fixed initial state with seed 911, although you might, theoretically or experimentally, find a better fixed or random initial state.
 The initial state 911 worked well with various datasets and learning conditions—not just under a single human-engineered condition.

 ## Dependencies
+> **Note:** This project is no longer maintained, as it has not received any citations.
+It was developed as part of a research paper.
+To get the most out of it, please do not rely solely on the `requirements.txt` file—update the dependencies to their latest compatible versions.

 **_requirements.txt_**: Use this file to install required packages.

 ## Citation
 ```bibtext
 @ARTICLE{rastakhiz2024quick,
   author={Rastakhiz, Fardin and Eftekhari, Mahdi and Vahdati, Sahar},